JOHN-167/JOHN-167/README.md

 ## Hi there 👋

-🐨 I'm Duy Nguyen, a Financial Economics and Applied Mathematics student minoring in Computer Science at the University of Rochester!
+🐨 I'm John Nguyen, a Financial Economics and Applied Mathematics student minoring in Computer Science at the University of Rochester!

 🔭 With experience in Data Analysis with Excel VBA, STATA, SQL (MS Access), R and Object-Oriented Programming with Java, I'm passionate about creating new changes and discovering new possibilities in Finance and Banking.